oasis-open/cti-stix-slider/README.rst

         stix2-slider v0.1.0

         The stix2-slider is a work-in-progress.
-It should be used to explore how
-        existing STIX 2.0 would potentially be represented in STIX 1.x.
-Using the
-        current version of the stix2-slider will provide insight to issues that might need
-        to be mitigated so you can use an application that supports only STIX 1.x content.
+It should be used to explore how existing STIX 2.0 would potentially be represented in STIX 1.x.
+Using the current version of the stix2-slider will provide insight to issues that might need to be mitigated so you can use an application that supports only STIX 1.x content.

         positional arguments:   The input STIX 2.0 document to be 'slid' to STIX 1.x..

         optional arguments:
           -h, --help            show this help message and exit

-          --no-squirrel-gaps    Do not include STIX 2.0 content that cannot be
-                                represented directly in STIX 1.x using
+          --no-squirrel-gaps    Do not include STIX 2.0 content that cannot be represented directly in STIX 1.x using the description property.
-                                the description
-                                property.

           -e ENABLE, --enable ENABLE
-                                A comma-separated list of the stix2-
-                                slider messages to
-                                enable.
-If the --disable option is not used, no other
-                                messages will be shown.
-Example:
+                                A comma-separated list of the stix2-slider messages to enable.
+If the --disable option is not used, no other messages will be shown.
+Example: stix2_slider.py
-                                stix2_slider.py
                                 <file> --enable 250

           -d DISABLE, --disable DISABLE
-                                A comma-separated list of the stix2-
+                                A comma-separated list of the stix2-slider messages to disable.
+Example: stix2_slider.py <file> --disable
-                                slider messages to
-                                disable.
-Example: stix2_slider.py
-                                <file> --disable
                                 212,220

           -s, --silent          If this flag is set.
-All stix2-slider messages will be
+All stix2-slider messages will be disabled.
-                                disabled.

           --message-log-directory MESSAGE_LOG_DIRECTORY
                                 If this flag is set.
-All stix2-slider messages will be
-                                saved to file.
-The name of the file will be the input
-                                file with extension .log in the
+All stix2-slider messages will be saved to file.
+The name of the file will be the input file with extension .log in the specified directory.
-                                specified directory.
-                                Note, make surethe directory already
+                                Note, make surethe directory already exists.
+Example: stix2_slider.py <file> --message-log-directory
-                                exists.
-Example:
-                                stix2_slider.py <file> --message-log-
-                                directory
                                 "..\logs"

           --log-level {DEBUG,INFO,WARN,ERROR,CRITICAL}
                                 The logging output level.

-          -p {no_policy,strict_policy}, --policy
+          -p {no_policy,strict_policy}, --policy {no_policy,strict_policy}
-          {no_policy,strict_policy}
                                 The policy to dealt with errors

-        Refer to slider_log_messages.rst for all stix2-slider
-        messages.
-Use the associated code number
-        to --enable or --disable a message.
-By default, the stix2- slider displays all
+        Refer to slider_log_messages.rst for all stix2-slider messages.
+Use the associated code number to --enable or --disable a message.
+By default, the stix2-slider displays all messages.
-        messages.
 Note: disabling the message does not disable the functionality.

 As A Library
 ~~~~~~~~~~~~